Marie Sklodowska Curie Postdoctoral Fellowships (Horizon Europe - European Commission)

 - Global Postdoctoral Fellowships (24 to 36 months), comprising a research phase in a third country followed by a mandatory 12-month return phase in an institution in the EU or an associated country.

-Why choose Inalco as your host institution?
+Why choose Inalco as a host institution?

 Research is supported by 14 teams, half of which are under joint supervision with CNRS and IRD, covering all cultural areas and humanities and social sciences disciplines (history, anthropology, sociology, geography, political science, economics, linguistics and literature).
 This environment fully supports the priorities of MSCA actions: